 - Lower risks to the organisation

-There are a number of quality standards that the community services sector may have to adhere to, such as:
+There are a number of quality standards that the community services sector may have to adhere to, including:

 Human Services Quality Framework (HSQF)

-The Human Services Quality Framework (HSQF) is Queensland’s Department of Communities, Disability Services and Seniors system for assessing and promoting improvement in the quality of human services.
+The Human Services Quality Framework (HSQF) is Queensland’s Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDATSIP) system for assessing and promoting improvement in the quality of human services.